lalit-rawat16/s3_bucket_management/README.md

 Current Operation
 - Upload files to S3 bucket based on the storage class selected by user
 - Provide the file path from where to upload
+- Integration of flask endpoints with Swagger UI to list S3 buckets